The Vermont Statutes Online

 (2) The patient shall have an attending physician who is responsible for coordinating a patient's care.

 (3) The patient has the right to obtain, from the physician coordinating his or her care, complete and current information concerning diagnosis, treatment, and any known prognosis in terms the patient can reasonably be expected to understand.
-If the patient consents or if the patient is incompetent or unable to understand, immediate family members, a reciprocal beneficiary, or a guardian may also obtain this information.
+If the patient consents or if the patient is incompetent or unable to understand, immediate family members or a guardian may also obtain this information.
 The patient has the right to know by name the attending physician primarily responsible for coordinating his or her care.

 (4) Except in emergencies, the patient has the right to receive from the patient's physician information necessary to give informed consent prior to the start of any procedure or treatment, or both.
 Such information for informed consent should include the specific procedure or treatment, or both, the medically significant risks involved, and the probable duration of incapacitation.
 Where medically significant alternatives for care or treatment exist, or when the patient requests information concerning medical alternatives, the patient has the right to such information.
 The patient also has the right to know the name of the person responsible for the procedures or treatment, or both.